5 Ways You Need To Adapt To The Changing World Of Work

 5. Develop yourself

-With rapid rate of change, people are expected to be aware of and keep up with developments in the business world, across industries.
+With a rapid rate of change, people are expected to be aware of and keep up with developments in the business world, across industries.

 These are ‘active learners’, groups of professionals who are able to take what they learn in a different context and reflect back on how it would work in the context they operate in.

 “We have moved beyond the days where individuals can rely on their employer to provide all of their development needs,” says Clare.
-“Individuals in a changing world of work need to take on a responsibility for their own development and ensuring their own employability.”
+“Individuals in a changing world of work need to take on responsibility for their own development and ensuring their own employability.”

 One way working professionals can do this, Clare explains, is through Cranfield’s newly-established Executive MBA in Human Capital.